fivetran/fivetran_sdk/development-guide.md

 Also, Fivetran deduplicates operations such that each primary key shows up only once in any of the operations.

-Do not assume order of columns in the batch files.
+> Note: For CSV batch files, do not assume the order of columns.
 Always read the CSV file header to determine the column order.

-- `CsvFileParams`:
+- `FileParams`:
     - `null_string` value is used to represent `NULL` value in all batch files.
     - `unmodified_string` value is used to indicate columns in `update_files` where the values did not change.